tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

       NIST: FIPS-204
       State: Initial Public Draft
     target: https://csrc.nist.gov/pubs/fips/204/ipd
   RFC8784:
   RFC9370:

 --- abstract

- One IPsec area that would be impacted by Cryptographically Relevant Quantum Computer (CRQC) is IKEv2 authentication based on traditional asymmetric cryptographic algorithms: e.g RSA, ECDSA; which are widely deployed authentication options of IKEv2.
-There are new Post-Quantum Cryptographic (PQC) algorithms for digital signature like NIST {{ML-DSA}}, however it takes time for new cryptographic algorithms to mature, so there is security risk to use only the new algorithm before it is field proven.
-This document describes a IKEv2 hybrid authentication scheme that could contain both traditional and PQC algorithms, so that authentication is secure as long as one algorithm in the hybrid scheme is secure.
+A Cryptographically Relevant Quantum Computer (CRQC) can break traditional public-key algorithms (e.g., RSA, ECDSA), which are typically used for authentication in IKEv2.
+Combining the post-quantum ML-DSA signature algorithm with a traditional signature algorithm provides protection against potential weaknesses or implementation flaws in ML-DSA.
+This draft defines hybrid PKI authentication methods for IKEv2 that ensure an attacker would need to break both algorithms to compromise the IKEv2 session.

 --- middle